 Switching off tracing inside certain forms.

-.
-Sometimes, you may want to trace only expressions generated during certain parts of the evaluation of expr
+Trace[expr,form] allows you to trace expressions matching form generated at any point in the evaluation of expr.
+Sometimes, you may want to trace only expressions generated during certain parts of the evaluation of expr.

 This shows all steps in the evaluation.

 This shows only those steps that occur during the evaluation of

 This shows only those steps that do not occur during the evaluation of

 |Trace[expr,lhs->rhs]||find all expressions matching lhs that arise during the evaluation of expr, and replace them with rhs|

 A powerful aspect of the Wolfram System Trace function is that the object it returns is basically a standard Wolfram System expression that you can manipulate using other Wolfram System functions.
 One important point to realize, however, is that Trace wraps all expressions that appear in the list it produces with HoldForm to prevent them from being evaluated.
 The HoldForm is not displayed in standard Wolfram System output format, but it is still present in the internal structure of the expression.

 This shows the expressions generated at intermediate stages in the evaluation process.

 In standard Wolfram System output format, it is sometimes difficult to tell which lists are associated with the structure returned by Trace